SasView/sasview/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Code has been review
 - [ ] Functionality has been tested
 - [ ] Installers (GH artifacts) have been tested (install and works)
-- [ ] User documentation is avaialable and complete
+- [ ] User documentation is available and complete
-- [ ] Developers documentation is avaialable and complete
+- [ ] Developers documentation is available and complete